-On December 1, 2009, DMCI-HI and Dacon Corporation (Dacon) advanced deposits on future stock subscriptions which aggregated to ₱5.40 billion.
+On December 1, 2009, DMCI-HI and Dacon advanced deposits on future subscriptions which aggregated to P5.40 billion.
 These advances were used in the reissuance of treasury shares on April 8, 2010 and stock rights offering on June 10, 2010.